alu0101124896/TFG-CVSP-solver/README.md

 # Capacitated Vertex Separation Problem

-This program calculates the optimal solution to the Capacitated Vertex Separator Problem (CVSP) on a graph through unilevel and bilevel approaches.
+This program calculates the optimal solution to the Capacitated Vertex Separator Problem (CVSP) on a graph through various formulations using integer optimization approaches.

 ## Getting Started